gbprod/yanky.nvim/README.md

 paragraph or a large text object.

-With this feature, yank will function exactly the same as previously with the one difference being that the cursor position will not change after performing a yank.
+With this feature, yank will function exactly the same as previously with the one difference being that the cursor position will be restored after performing a yank.

+To prevent a possible jarring jump, an optional delay can be configured, with the default set to 0, which in many cases gives the appearance of preventing the cursor from moving at all.

 ### ⌨️ Mappings